dhoer/choco-selenium/TESTING.md

 ## Testing

-From the guest Windows box, open a Powershell window and run Ruby serverspec and selenium-webdriver tests via rake:
+From the guest Windows box, open a PowerShell window and run Ruby serverspec and selenium-webdriver tests via `rake`:

 ```
 cd C:\vagrant